Minnesota matchup helps No. 18 Badgers turn page after loss

 “Both teams want to win this game more than probably any other game of the year,” Wisconsin running back Garrett Groshek said.

+Minnesota is dealing with pandemic-related issues as it gears up for this game.
+School officials announced Monday night the team won’t practice Tuesday and will conduct all meetings virtually as a result of presumptive COVID-19 positive tests.

-The rivalry resonates with Wisconsin quarterback Graham Mertz.
+The Wisconsin-Minnesota rivalry resonates with Badgers quarterback Graham Mertz.
 His father, Ron Mertz, was an offensive lineman for Minnesota from 1989-92.

 “I’m like, ‘Dad, we’ve got your boys this week,’ and he was like, ‘Easy with that, you’re my boy now,’” Mertz said.
 “It’s definitely funny.
 I don’t know what he’s thinking, but I know he likes the Badgers right now.
 He’s a fan of wherever the Mertzes are playing.”